Market Square Shopping Centre (Geelong)

 Market Square Shopping Centre is located in Geelong, Victoria, Australia.
 The shopping centre was named after the original town square of Geelong on which the shopping centre is constructed.
 The centre is surrounded by Little Malop, Moorabool, Malop, and Yarra Streets.
 Market Square is located on the southern side of Malop Street opposite the Westfield Geelong shopping complex, the two of which together make up Geelong's Central Shopping Complex.

 Stores

-Market Square contains numerous speciality stores such as Dymocks and Harris Scarfe.
-In 2006, an extension into the former Safeway section of the centre saw other large chains move in, including the return of JB Hi-Fi to Geelong, and an EB Games.
+Market Square contains numerous speciality stores such as Best & Less and Harris Scarfe.
+In 2006, an extension into the former Safeway section of the centre saw other large chains move in, including the return of JB Hi-Fi to Geelong.